Sarah Parcak: Documentaries

-Publications
+GlobalXplorer for India was scheduled to launch in 2019, but it has not as of October 2025 and the GlobalXplorer platform has been on hiatus since 2021.
 In 2009, her book Satellite Remote Sensing for Archaeology was published by Routledge, describing the methodology of satellite archaeology.
 A review in Antiquity described it as focusing "more on technical methodology than interpretation and analysis," described Parcak's work as, "written in a lively style that makes a highly technical subject accessible to a general audience," and concluded that it was "a good introduction for undergraduate students of archaeology, anthropology and geography."

-She published Archaeology from Space: How the Future Shapes Our Past in July 2019 which won the Archaeological Institute of America Felicia A. Holton Book Award in 2022.
+Her book Archaeology from Space: How the Future Shapes Our Past was published in July 2019 and won the Archaeological Institute of America Felicia A. Holton Book Award in 2022.

 Controversies

 In September 2020, Parcak's employer, the University of Alabama at Birmingham, issued a statement saying that tweets by Parcak aimed toward supporters of then-president Donald Trump following the death of Supreme Court Justice Ruth Bader Ginsburg showed poor judgement and did not reflect the opinions of the university.

 After Rush Limbaugh's death in 2021, Parcak tweeted that she hoped Limbaugh suffered until his last breath.
 The tweet is protected under the first amendment according to the ACLU of University of Alabama in spite of calls to terminate her position as a professor.